-Canada introduces legislation to legalize recreational marijuana
+Canada introduces legislation to legalize marijuana

 Canada's government introduced legislation Thursday to let adults possess 30 grams of marijuana in public — which would make Canada the largest developed country to end a nationwide prohibition on recreational pot.

-TORONTO — Canadian Prime Minister Justin Trudeau’s government introduced legislation Thursday to let adults possess 30 grams of marijuana in public — a measure that would make Canada the largest developed country to end a nationwide prohibition on recreational marijuana.
+TORONTO (AP) — Canadian Prime Minister Justin Trudeau’s government introduced legislation Thursday to let adult possess up to 30 grams of marijuana in public — a measure that would make Canada the largest developed country to end a nationwide prohibition on recreational marijuana.

 Trudeau has long promised to legalize recreational pot use and sales.
 U.S voters in California, Massachusetts, Maine and Nevada voted last year to approve the use of recreational marijuana, joining Colorado, Washington, Oregon and Alaska.